mhschubert/Portfolio/online_experiment/README.md

-# Behavioral Online Experiment based on oTree - Optimized for Mobile Device Use
+# Behavioral Online Experiment based on oTree (Between-Subject / AB-Testing) - Optimized for Mobile Device Use

 ### Uses: Python, JavaScript, HTML, CSS; Backends: oTree, Heroku

 Data must first be generated for it to then be analysed.
 That was also part of my job during my position as a scientist.
-In the following, I have one example of the experiments I programmed to test hypotheses and generate data.
+In the following, I have one example of the experiments I programmed in order to test hypotheses and generate data.

 The experiment focuses on *testing the "linguistic-savings hypothesis"* proposed in [Chen (2013)](https://www.aeaweb.org/articles?id=10.1257/aer.103.2.690).
 It does so by leveraging a grammtical pecularity of the German langugage,